Unity-Technologies/ml-agents/docs/FAQ.md

 * _Cause_: There may be no LearningBrain with `Control` option checked in the `Broadcast Hub` of the Academy.
-In this case, the environment will not attempt to communicate with python. _Solution_: Click `Add New` in your Academy's `Broadcast Hub`, and drag your LearningBrain asset into the `Brains` field, and check the `Control` toggle.
+In this case, the environment will not attempt to communicate with Python. _Solution_: Click `Add New` in your Academy's `Broadcast Hub`, and drag your LearningBrain asset into the `Brains` field, and check the `Control` toggle.
 Also you need to assign this LearningBrain asset to all of the Agents you wish to do training on.